robinovitch61/the-leo-zone/content/posts/hashmap-in-c/index.md

 the design decisions behind them, hash functions, the C programming language, and memory management.

 [^6]: **what is open addressing?**: [open addressing][open_addr] is a technique to efficiently locate empty buckets in which to place values during hash collisions.
-The absolute best resource I've found to deeply understand open addressing is [this explorable explanation of Python dicts][explorable], which is absolutely worth your time if you enjoyed this post.
+The best resource I've found to deeply understand open addressing is [this explorable explanation of Python dicts][explorable], which is absolutely worth your time if you enjoyed this post.

 [csprimer]: https://csprimer.com/courses/